stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 ## Code Quality

-Use the [Go Meta Linter](https://github.com/alecthomas/gometalinter) to run a suite of quality checks on your code, including the official [linter](https://github.com/golang/lint).
-The Go plugins for text editors and IDEs often support the Go Meta Linter.
-The Go plugins for Atom and Visual Studio Code both automatically install it as part of their setup process, and _vim-go_ has features to set up and use the Meta Linter.
-You should also add the Meta
-Linter to your Continuous Integration process, to ensure that the code that is submitted passes quality checks.
+Use either [Go Meta Linter](https://github.com/alecthomas/gometalinter) or [golangci-lint](https://github.com/golangci/golangci-lint) to run a suite of quality checks on your code, including the official [linter](https://github.com/golang/lint).
+The Go plugins for text editors and IDEs often support the Go Meta Linter, and may support golangci-lint.
+For example, the Go plugin for Visual Studio Code installs the official linter and Go Meta Linter, but you must [enable quality check suites](https://github.com/Microsoft/vscode-go#linter).
+You should also add Go Meta Linter or golangci-lint to your Continuous Integration process, to ensure that the code that is submitted passes quality checks.

 The [Go Report Card](https://goreportcard.com/) service analyses the Go software in public Git repositories, using some of the standard quality checks.
 You do not need to